Ivermectin during the COVID-19 pandemic: Regulatory status and off-label use

 Misinformation, lower degrees of trust, and a sense of despair over increasing case and death counts have led to an increase in ivermectin's use in Central and Eastern Europe, Latin America, and South Africa.
 A black market has also developed in many of these countries where official approval has not been granted.

 The viral social media misinformation about ivermectin has gained particular attention in South Africa where an anti-vaccination group called "South Africa Has A Right To Ivermectin" has been lobbying for the drug to be made available for prescription.
 Another group, the "Ivermectin Interest Group" launched a court case against the South African Health Products Regulatory Authority (SAHPRA), and as a result a compassionate use exemption was granted.
 SAHPRA stated in April 2021 that "At present, there are no approved treatments for COVID-19 infections."
 In September 2021, SAHPRA repeated warnings against fake news and misinformation and took up the FDA's stance about ivermectin.
-Due to lacking evidence of efficacy and growing body of retracted pro-ivermectin papers, SHAPRA revoked the compassionate use program in May 2022.
+Due to lacking evidence of efficacy and growing body of retracted pro-ivermectin papers, SAHPRA revoked the compassionate use program in May 2022.

-Despite the absence of high-quality evidence to suggest any efficacy and advice to the contrary, some governments have allowed its off-label use for prevention and treatment of COVID‑19.
+Despite the absence of high-quality evidence to suggest any efficacy and advice to the contrary, some governments have allowed its off-label use for the prevention and treatment of COVID‑19.
 Countries that have granted such official approval for ivermectin include the Czech Republic, Slovakia, Mexico, Peru (later rescinded), India (later rescinded), and the Philippines.
 Cities that have launched campaigns of massive distribution of ivermectin include Cali, Colombia; and Itajai, Brazil.